 In 2020, he was named to the State Journal’s Generation Next: 40 Under 40.
 Also in 2020, Governor Justice appointed him to the West Virginia Commission for National and Community Service.

 Brett is currently serving as the Chair of the West Virginia United Way Collaborative.
 He serves on the board of directors for the West Virginia Nonprofit Association, West Virginia 211, Philanthropy West Virginia, Marion County Chamber of Commerce, Public Relations Society of West Virginia, and Charitable Gift Planners of West Virginia.
 He is past Chair of the Fairmont Human Rights Commission.

-Brett is a graduate of Leadership Marion and currently serves as Co-Director of the program.
-He is the President of the Rotary Club of South Fairmont and Past President of the Mountain State Rotary E-Club.
+Brett is a graduate of the FBI Citizens Academy and Leadership Marion, where he currently serves as Co-Director of the program.
+He is the Past President of both the Rotary Club of South Fairmont and the Mountain State Rotary E-Club.